aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/axes/Z-axis/_index.md

 ---

 ## **Possible Usage Scenarios**
-For some 3-D charts such as 3-D column, 3-D cone, or 3-D pyramid which has a depth (series) axis, also known as the Z axis, that you can change.
-You can specify the interval between tick marks, axis labels and other operations.
+For some 3‑D charts such as 3‑D column, 3‑D cone, or 3‑D pyramid, which have a depth (series) axis—also known as the Z axis—that you can modify, you can specify the interval between tick marks, axis labels, and other settings.

 ## **Handle Primary and Secondary Axis like Microsoft Excel**
-Please see the following sample code that creates a new Excel file and puts values of the chart in the first worksheet.
-Then we add a chart and set the chart type to Column3D, then you can see the Z Axis also called Depth Axis.
+Please see the following sample code that creates a new Excel file and puts chart values in the first worksheet.
+Then we add a chart, set the chart type to Column3D, and you can see the Z Axis, also called the Depth Axis.

 ![todo:image_alt_text](excel.png)